MachariaP/MachariaP/README.md

 </div>
 <div>

--   👀 I’m a back-end developer with python (Django & Flask)
+-   👀 I’m a back-end developer with python (Django & Flask).
--   🌱 I'm currently honing my skills at ALX Africa
+-   🌱 I'm currently honing my skills at ALX Africa.
--   💞️ I'm looking for opportunities to collaborate on innovative projects and expand my knowledge
+-   💞️ I'm looking for opportunities to collaborate on innovative projects and expand my knowledge.
 </div>
 <hr/>